Bastian/bStats/README.md

 - `bstats-backend` - The backend of bStats.
 - `bstats-web` - The (new) frontend of bStats (currently disabled).
+- `bstats-data-processor` - The service that processes incoming data from plugins.
 - `bstats-legacy` - The original backend and frontend of bStats.
 - `bstats-metrics` - The Java-based metrics classes of bStats.